 My top recommendation is after you check out Venice Beach and take a photo of the infamous Venice sign, head on over Abbot Kinney Blvd.
 You’ll find some amazing cafes, restaurants, murals, and boutique shops on Abbot Kinney.

-When you’re done at Abbot Kinney Blvd, drive or take walk over to the Venice Canals.
-It’s one of my favorite areas of Los Angeles.
+When you’re done at Abbot Kinney Blvd, walk over and explore the Venice Canals.
+I’d say this is one of the unique things to do in Los Angeles.

-Top Foodie Pick: Grab a coffee and snack to go at Blue Bottle Coffee.
+Top Foodie Pick: Grab a coffee and a bite at Bluestone Lane Cafe.

 Tour Option: The Ultimate Venice Beach Experience [book here]